arkeyme/devops-school-15-k8s-Third-Homework/Part2/README.md

     NAME       TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE
     minio-sc   ClusterIP   10.96.104.83    <none>        9000/TCP         15m

-OK, we have ClusterIP type Service, we can reach our application minio inside the cluster, but to check it from the outside, we should create another service, by type of NodePort:
+OK, we have ClusterIP type Service, we can reach our application minio inside the cluster, but to check it from the outside, we should create another service, but with type of NodePort:

     k expose po minio-0 -n minio --type='NodePort' --port=9000

-Now, to connect to the service we should gather NODE_NAME:PORT to connect to it.  we should check where our pod run:
+Now, to connect to the service we should gather NODE_NAME:PORT parameters.
+We should check where our pod run:

     k get po,svc -n minio -o wide
     NAME          READY   STATUS    RESTARTS   AGE   IP          NODE       NOMINATED NODE   READINESS GATES